 Mass Chalice

-Engraved inscription on the bottom of the foot: Dr. Probst, Dr. Gleich, Dr. Wick/ Dr. v.
+Inscriptions: Inscription: CALICEM SALUTAREM ACCIPIAM (“I will take the cup of salvation”, Psalm 116).
+On the bottom of the chalice foot, an engraved inscription: Dr. Probst, Dr. Gleich, Dr. Wick/ Dr. v.
 Montbach, Dr. Seltmann, Scholz/ Dr. Speil, Stiller, Marx, Dr. Flassig / Dr. Herbig, Dr. Konig, Dr. Mandel/ Bolik, Neuber, Staude/ 17.
 VI.
 1898.

 3D models